Jump to section

 Monitoring

 The veterinarian will monitor your dog and give symptomatic attention to any hyperthermia and tachycardia.
-Hyperthermia and rapid heartbeat are common symptoms that may develop from the seeds of this plant.
-The body temperature in the heart rate will be monitored on a regular basis for more than 12 hours.
+Hyperthermia and rapid heartbeat are common symptoms that may develop from ingestion of the seeds of this plant.
+The body temperature and the heart rate will be monitored on a regular basis for more than 12 hours.

 Morning glory seeds can present a serious level of poisoning.
 Once your dog is stable, the veterinarian will let you know when you can take your dog home.
 For further recovery and management, it is very important to monitor your dog without fail and watch for any signs of concern.